neovibrant/ubuntu-dual-boot-encrypted/README.md

 You can use the Windows Disk Management to shrink the Windows partition (C:) or `diskpart`.

-> If you already have BitLocker enabled on the Windows partition, make sure to backup your Recovery Key, it's very likely you will need it!
+> If you already have BitLocker enabled on the Windows partition, make sure to backup your Recovery Key, it's possible you will need it!

 If the Windows partition is not encrypted with BitLocker yet, you can do that after setting up Ubuntu.